 When yer talking about one million embryonic stem cells, time becomes a factor.

 Wait!
 A week old embryo has about 100 cells.
 It's called a Blastocyst and that's where they get more than one cell!

 That's correct.
-But scientists can only retrieve the undifferentiated inner blastocyst cells - anywhere from two to 10 tops.
+But scientists can only retrieve the Undifferentiated inner blastocyst cells - anywhere from two to 10 tops.
 The rest of the blastocyst, the embryo, is destroyed in the process.
 The cells that were retrieved have to be inspected one by one to make sure they are healthy.
 This further lowers the expectation of finding enough cells (you need more than a single one to create a stem cell "line").
 It is common to have all of the cells thrown away and start fresh with another embryo.
-So we're still talking removing a woman's much needed embryo.
+So we're still talking removing all of a woman's much needed embryos.